 Performs other duties as assigned.

-The Human Trafficking Therapist has a mid-level range of discretion and independent decision-making.
+The Chief Program Officer, Advocacy and Investigative Services has a high range of discretion and independent decision-making.

 About Chicago Children's Advocacy Center